Find Your Next Adventure by Searching Below

 Of course the question is not only about the guides, but also about our customers.
 We regularly have people on our rafting or horse trekking trips who are in their 60s and even occasionally 70's, and sometimes even older.

-I think the real point is, if we are physically capable, and just as importantly still passionate about adventuring, then it is a lose to the experience we provide our clients if we retire, just because we "think" we are past it.
+I think the real point is, if we are physically capable, and just as importantly still passionate about adventuring, then it is a loss to the experience we provide our clients if we retire, just because we "think" we are past it.

 Abraham Lincoln had that great quote that sums it up;